Daniel-KM/OaiPmhRepository/README.md

 Default: true

-### Expose item type
+#### Expose item type

 Whether the plugin should expose the item type as Dublin Core Type.

 Default: false

+#### Expose item type

+Whether the plugin should expose the item type as Dublin Core Type.

+Default: false

+#### Expose thumbnail

+The thumbnail may be exposed as Dublin Core : Relation.

+Default: false

+### Set identifiers

+The oai sets are identified with a unique identifier, that must be different between different types of sets.
+So, check if they are no duplicate between names.
+Furthermore, only some characters are allowed.
+Forbidden names will be skipped.
+Diacritics are removed in the names, but they can be used if they are managed automatically by the database and php.

+#### Format of the set identifiers

+When the format is hierarchic, all oai set identifiers are prefixed with the type (item set, item type or dctype).
+When the format is flat, all oai set identifiers are simply listed and mixed.

+Default: hierarchic

+#### Format of the oai set identifier for collections

+The format can be `itemset_id`, or the first Dublic Core identifier or title.

+#### Format of the oai set identifier for item types

+The format can be `type_id`, or the item type name.

+### Custom

+#### Output custom metadata for oai_dc

+Apply the custom oai_dc output.
+By default, it follows the recommandations of the [Europeana] digital library and the [Bibliothèque nationale de France].

+The files [`data/oaidc_custom_record.php`] and [`data/oaidc_custom_set.php`] may
+be adapted to complete data

+#### Default language for custom metadata

+This three letters language (ISO 639-2b) allows to define the default language of metadata in order to translate them.
+This option is used only to normalize the custom metadata.

+### Interface

-### Human interface
+#### Human interface

 The OAI-PMH pages can be displayed and browsed with a themable responsive human interface based on [Bootstrap].
 To theme it, create a directory `oai-pmh-repository/xsl` in your theme and copy the file [`oai-pmh-repository.xsl`] inside it, then edit it.
 The css file can be copied and updated as well.

 Advanced Configuration